 Compensation Program as it Relates to Risk.
 Management and the Compensation Committee regularly review our compensation policies and practices to ensure they do not encourage excessive risk taking.
-This review includes the cash and equity incentive programs, which are discussed in detail above under "Compensation Program Structure and Process" beginning on page 26.
+This review includes the cash and equity incentive programs, which are discussed in detail above under "Compensation Program Structure and Process" beginning on page 25.
 Based on this review, we do not believe that our compensation program encourages excessive risk taking, due to, among many considerations, the following plan design elements:

-- Our program appropriately balances the three primary components of our executives' compensation: base salary, cash incentive compensation and equity-based incentive compensation. - The Compensation Committee establishes reasonable, but achievable, performance targets for cash and equity-based incentive compensation in order to motivate our executives to create value for our shareholders over the long term while exercising prudent risk management. - Awards of cash and equity-based incentive compensation are capped, and the Compensation Committee has the authority to exercise negative discretion with respect to payouts of cash incentive compensation, limiting excessive rewards for short-term results. - Each of James and Jonathan Tisch, the members of our Office of the President, and Andrew Tisch, Co-Chairman of our Board, owns, and has owned for many years, a significant amount of our common stock, which strongly aligns their interests with those of our shareholders and encourages a long-term focus. - Our clawback policy, described below, allows for the recoupment of incentive compensation payments and awards if an executive officer's conduct leads to a restatement of our financial results, which mitigates risk.
+- Our program appropriately balances the three primary components of our executives' compensation: base salary, cash incentive compensation and equity-based incentive compensation. - The Compensation Committee establishes reasonable, but achievable, performance targets for cash and equity-based incentive compensation in order to motivate our executives to create value for our shareholders over the long term while exercising prudent risk management. - Awards of cash and equity-based incentive compensation are capped, and the Compensation Committee has the authority to exercise negative discretion with respect to payouts of cash incentive compensation, limiting excessive rewards for short-term results. - Each of James and Jonathan Tisch, the members of our Office of the President, and Andrew Tisch, Co-Chairman of our Board, owns, and has owned for many years, a significant amount of our common stock, which strongly aligns their interests with those of our shareholders and encourages a long-term focus. - Our clawback policy, described below, requires the recoupment of incentive compensation received by our executive officers if we are required to restate our financial results, which mitigates risk.

 Clawback Policy.
-We have adopted a policy that allows for the recoupment of incentive compensation (cash and equity-based) paid or awarded to an executive officer if we are required to restate our financial statements due to material noncompliance with federal securities laws if that officer's intentional or unlawful misconduct materially contributed to the need for such restatement.
-In such case, for any period affected by the restatement, the executive's incentive compensation will be subject to recoupment to the extent the amounts paid or awarded were greater than the amounts that would have been paid or awarded if they had been calculated on the basis of the restated financial results.
+We have adopted a policy that requires the recoupment of incentive compensation (cash and equity-based) received by our executive officers if we are required to restate our financial statements due to material noncompliance with the federal securities laws, including any required restatement to correct an error in previously issued financial statements that is material to the previously issued financial statements, or that would result in a material misstatement if the error were corrected in the current period or left uncorrected in the current period.
+In such case, the incentive compensation received by our executive officers during the three completed fiscal years prior to the date we are required to prepare the restatement will be subject to recoupment to the extent the amounts received were greater than the amounts that would have been received if they had been calculated on the basis of the restated financial results.